Britain probably out of recession as one-offs boost growth

 A Reuters poll showed that Britain's economy is expected to post 0.6 percent quarterly growth after companies recovered production lost due to an extra public holiday in June and ticket sales for the Olympic and Paralympic Games added a boost.

-Such a rise would be the strongest in two years and a relief for the government, under pressure after a series of gaffes and from public disenchantment with efforts to erase a huge budget deficit.
+Such a rise would be the strongest in two years and a relief for the government of Conservatives and Liberal Democrats, under pressure after a series of gaffes and from public disenchantment with efforts to erase a huge budget deficit.

 The Reuters poll reflected the unusually large degree of uncertainty caused by one-off influences on economic output.

-Forecasts for the gross domestic product data, which the Office for National Statistics will publish at 9:30 a.m., ranged widely from unchanged GDP to a 1.1 percent rise, following the 0.4 percent drop in the second quarter.
+Forecasts for the gross domestic product (GDP) data, which the Office for National Statistics will publish at 0830 GMT, ranged widely from unchanged GDP to a 1.1 percent rise, following the 0.4 percent drop in the second quarter.

 Bank of England Governor Mervyn King warned on Tuesday that economic recovery would be slow despite the expected bounce, saying the cooling of the fast-growing economies of India, China and Brazil posed new dangers.